dbvck/hello-world/README.md

 Intro to GitHub

 Greetings,
-Learning to code with javascript, my goal is to attend HackReactor.
+learning to code with javascript, my goal is to attend HackReactor.